 Thanasi Kokkinakis vs. Fabio Fognini: Prediction and Match Betting Odds | Rolex Shanghai Masters

-Thanasi Kokkinakis (No. 71 ranking) will meet Fabio Fognini (No. 129) in the Round of 128 of the Rolex Shanghai Masters on Tuesday, October 3.
+In the Round of 128 of the Rolex Shanghai Masters on Wednesday, Fabio Fognini (ranked No. 129) takes on Thanasi Kokkinakis (No. 71).

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!